Which Turbulence Model Should I Choose for My CFD Application?

-COMSOL Multiphysics offers several different formulations for solving turbulent flow problems: the Spalart-Allmaras, k-epsilon, k-omega, Low Reynolds number k-epsilon, and SST models.
-All of these formulations are available in the CFD Module, and the k-epsilon and Low Reynolds number k-epsilon are available in the Heat Transfer Module.
-This posting outlines the reasons why we want to use these various turbulence models, how to choose between them, and how to use them effectively.
-Throughout the post, you’ll find links to relevant models that highlight the features discussed.
+COMSOL Multiphysics offers several different formulations for solving turbulent flow problems: the L-VEL, yPlus, Spalart-Allmaras, k-epsilon, k-omega, Low Reynolds number k-epsilon, and SST models.
+All of these formulations are available in the CFD Module, and the L-VEL, yPlus, k-epsilon, and Low Reynolds number k-epsilon are available in the Heat Transfer Module.
+Learn about why we want to use these various turbulence models, how to choose between them, and how to use them effectively, with links to relevant models included.

 Introduction to Turbulence Modeling

 Let’s start by considering the flow of a fluid over a flat plate, as shown in the figure below.
 The uniform velocity fluid hits the leading edge of the flat plate, and a laminar boundary layer begins to develop.
 The flow in this region is very predictable.
 After some distance, small chaotic oscillations begin to develop in the fluid field, and the flow begins to transition to turbulence, eventually becoming fully turbulent.

 The transition between these three regions can be defined in terms of the Reynolds number, Re=\rho v L/\mu, where \rho is the fluid density, v is the velocity, L is the characteristic length (in this case, the distance from the leading edge), and \mu is the fluid dynamic viscosity.
 We will assume that the fluid is Newtonian, meaning that the viscosity is constant with respect to shear rate.
 This is true, or very nearly so, for a wide range of fluids of engineering importance, such as air or water.
 Density can vary with respect to pressure, although it is assumed that the fluid is only weakly compressible, meaning that the Mach number is less than about 0.3.